Performing Arts

 What will be studied in Year 9

 In Year 9, students will further develop their performance skills in lessons, and will be given the opportunity to learn new instruments such as the guitar.
-They will look at more contemporary genres and will compose their own piece of music, using either live instrumentation or potentially music technology.
+They will look at more contemporary genres and will compose their own piece of music, using either live instrumentation or music technology.

 MUSIC TECHNOLOGY LEVEL 2 (NCFE)